midhunprahash-ui/My_ML_Journey/Data Science/Pandas/Overview of Pandas.md

-# Overview of pandas Library
+# Overview of Pandas Library

 ## 📌 Introduction
 **pandas** is a fast, powerful, and flexible open-source Python library used for data manipulation and analysis.
 It provides data structures like **Series** and **DataFrame** that make it easy to handle structured data efficiently.